CodethinkLabs/sandboxlib/README.rst

 Sandstorm.io_ aims to be a platform for running web applications on shared infrastructure, with individual users in mind.

 It uses the 'namespaces' feature of Linux.
-The https://github.com/sandstorm-io/sandstorm for more information.
+See https://github.com/sandstorm-io/sandstorm for more information.

 Sandstorm.io_ is for a specific use case of web application sandboxing, so it